dkonha01/BashAndPythonScripts/README.md

 xlsx_mofr.py is a python script for finding rows containing a particular record label in millionsofrecords.com excel file

-TODO - use RE in xlsx_mofr.py to search for a particular artist
+xlsx_RE.py uses re to search for particular artist in millionsofrecords.com excel file